oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 device.

-Cross-Device Consent Phishing (CDCP) attacks exploits the unauthenticated channel between the Initiating Device and Authroization Device using social engineering techniques to to gain unauhtorized access to the victims data.
+Cross-Device Consent Phishing (CDCP) attacks exploits the unauthenticated channel between the Initiating Device and Authorization Device using social engineering techniques to to gain unauthorized access to the victims data.
 Several publications have emerged in the public domain ([@Exploit1], [@Exploit2], [@Exploit3], [@Exploit4], [@Exploit5], [@Exploit6]), describing how the unauthenticated channel can be exploited using social engineering techniques borrowed from phishing.
 Unlike traditional